-Start at the recently-opened Tree Top Visitor Center and Mountainside Pavilion to visit the educational displays of living animals and native plants and get eye-level views of the forest canopy.
+Start at the Tree Top Visitor Center and Mountainside Pavilion to visit the educational displays of living animals and native plants and get eye-level views of the forest canopy.
 The building meets the highest requirements for sustainable design and shows how modern buildings can fit gracefully into the natural environment.
 Visit nearby Brown Springs EcoScape.

 From the center, a dozen different well-marked trails offer the chance to explore mining ruins and natural forests, man-made wetlands and a quarry.